wnanbei/direwolf/docs/documentation/quick-start.md

 ---
-layout: page
+layout: single
-title: Qucik Start
+title: Quick Start

-sidebar_link: true
+toc: true
+toc_label: "Quick Start"

+sidebar:
+  nav: "sidebar_en"
 ---

-* comment
-{:toc #markdown-toc}

 First of all, you can import `direwolf` like this for later use.
 This is just a recommended usage.